spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/how-to-use-glue-api-authorization-scopes.md

 {% info_block warningBox "Verification" %}

-Ensure that when accessing `https://glue-storefront.mysprykershop.com/foo` or `https://glue-backend.mysprykershop.com/foo/bar` without an access token, you receive the 403 response with the message `Unauthorized request`.
+* Ensure that when accessing `https://glue-storefront.mysprykershop.com/foo` or `https://glue-backend.mysprykershop.com/foo/bar` without an access token, you receive the 403 response with the message `Unauthorized request`.

-{% endinfo_block %}

-5. Ensure that you can authenticate as a customer:
+* Ensure that you can authenticate as a customer:
    1. Send the request:

     ```